 Any student on academic probation at the beginning of a given semester may not be cast or hold a crew position beyond registered class requirements during that semester.
 Performance students are still required to audition.

-The department requires all theatre majors to receive written permission from the department chair prior accepting any theatrical work--whether design, technical or performance-- with any production or project outside the School of Dance and Theatre during the fall and spring semesters.
+The department requires all theatre majors to receive written permission from the department chair prior to accepting any theatrical work--whether design, technical or performance-- with any production or project outside the Department of Theatre and Cinema during the fall and spring semesters.

 Theatre majors are required to participate in the production program of the department each semester.
 With respect to this, each student will receive a specific assignment each semester.
 Students are encouraged to participate as much as their schedules allow.